-You can enable LDAP authentication on the management server and configure the management server to communicate with your LDAP servers to retrieve information about LDAP users.
+You can enable LDAP authentication on the management server and configure it to communicate with your LDAP servers in order to retrieve relevant data.

 The management server provides predefined templates for the most common LDAP server types.
 These templates provide predefined LDAP settings that make the management server compatible with your LDAP server.